2012OwO/Process-Watchdog/README_EN.md

 ## Notes

 - This program has no uninstaller.
-To remove it, simply delete all files in the installation directory(C:\Program Files\ProcessWatchdog).
+To remove it, simply delete all files in the installation directory(C:\Users\yourusername\AppData\Local\Programs\ProcessWatchdog).
 - **Watch your system tray!!!** Multiple instances of this program can be run at the same time, with no warning when more than one is open.

 ## Features